nagi1/ahmednagi.com/articles/20200418-how-i-cracked-php-tools-for-vs-code/index.md

 Last week I tried to unlock [Intelephense here](https://ahmednagi.com/unlock-intelephense/), and I got positive results so why not try the same approach with [PHP Tools](https://marketplace.visualstudio.com/items?itemName=DEVSENSE.phptools-vscode)?

-> **Note:** *that I'm applying this on the current release 1.0.4, method names might change in upcoming releases, but the same principles apply.*
+> **Note:** *that I'm applying this on the current release 1.0.4, method names might change in upcoming releases, though the same principles applies.*

 So let's get started.